How nice it would be to automate every little boring job that we currently now have?

 For white collar jobs: pretending to be doing something for one-third of a day is exhausting, physically and mentally.

-For every other job in between: see either of the above two.
+For every other job in between: one or a combo of the above two.

-By the end of your work, when you’re really tired, it’s hard to be in a mental space to venture to other hobbies.
+By the end of shift when you’re really tired, it’s hard to be in a mental space to do other hobbies.

 Capitalism pushes us to work until we drop dead, because it doesn’t want us to do other things that have no profit motive.
 It destroys freedom.

 Since automation would allow the working class more freedom, it is heavily regulated by the ruling class.

 Automation of everything requires an access to a certain level of technology.
 The consensus as of writing is to develop artificial intelligence and/or machine learning (AI/ML).
 Engineers and scientists have been exploring fields which AI integration would vastly improve the quality of work.

 Moreover, the idea that machines are more efficient in doing tasks than humans is important to acknowledge here.
 We must remember that while the Industrial Revolution (arguably) increased productivity by employment of machines, it has also allowed efficient and effective destruction of our natural environment which, in my opinion, offsets the benefits gained.